andreluza/butterfly_occupancy/README.md

 |- *R*: R scripts (numbered from 1 to X to track different steps of data exploration and analyses)\
 |--- *Simulations*\
 |-------- R scripts are numbered sequentially, from 1 to 9.
 Thus they should be run sequentially:\
-|-------- 1-study1-sc0*: Scripts to reproduce original simulations (as per Doser & Stoudt 2024 = D&S) using Bernoulli sampling design;\
+|-------- 1-study1-sc0-... .R: Scripts to reproduce original simulations (as per Doser & Stoudt 2024 = D&S) using Bernoulli sampling design;\
-|-------- 2-study1-sc1*: Scripts to reproduce D&S simulations with higher spatial autocorrelation (lower values of \phi) and Bernoulli sampling design;\
+|-------- 2-study1-sc1-... .R: Scripts to reproduce D&S simulations with higher spatial autocorrelation (lower values of \phi) and Bernoulli sampling design;\
-|-------- 3-study2-sc0*: Scripts to simulations with our Poisson sampling design ($\phi$ as in study 1-study1-sc0);\
+|-------- 3-study2-sc0-... .R: Scripts to simulations with our Poisson sampling design ($\phi$ as in study 1-sc0);\
-|-------- 4-study2-sc1*: Scripts to simulations with our Poisson sampling design ($\phi$ as in study 1-study1-sc0) and latitude $L_i$ as occupancy covariate;\
+|-------- 4-study2-sc1-... .R: Scripts to simulations with our Poisson sampling design ($\phi$ as in study 1-sc0) and latitude $L_i$ as occupancy covariate;\
-|-------- 5-study2-sc2*: Scripts to simulations with our Poisson sampling design ($\phi$ as in study 1-study1-sc0) and latitude $L_i$ as occupancy and detection covariate (total overlap of covariates);\
+|-------- 5-study2-sc2-... .R: Scripts to simulations with our Poisson sampling design ($\phi$ as in study 1-sc0) and latitude $L_i$ as occupancy and detection covariate (total overlap of covariates);\
-|-------- 6-study2-sc3*: Scripts to simulations with our Poisson sampling design ($\phi$ as in study 1-study1-sc0) and latitude $L_i$ as occupancy and detection covariate, and $v_{itj}$ (random covariate) in the detection model (partial overlap of covariates);\
+|-------- 6-study2-sc3-... .R: Scripts to simulations with our Poisson sampling design ($\phi$ as in study 1-sc0) and latitude $L_i$ as occupancy and detection covariate, and $v_{itj}$ (random covariate) in the detection model (partial overlap of covariates);\
-|-------- 7-study3-sc1*: Scripts to simulations with our Poisson sampling design ($\phi$ as in study 1-study1-sc0) and latitude $L_i$ as occupancy and detection covariate, and $v_{itj}$ (random covariate) in the detection model (partial overlap of covariates).
+|-------- 7-study3-sc1-... .R: Scripts to simulations with our Poisson sampling design ($\phi$ as in study 1-sc0) and latitude $L_i$ as occupancy and detection covariate, and $v_{itj}$ (random covariate) in the detection model (partial overlap of covariates).
 Design including the effect of phenology + observer preferences on occupancy data;\
-|-------- 8-study3-sc2*: Scripts to simulations with our Poisson sampling design ($\phi$ as in study 1-study1-sc0) and latitude $L_i$ as occupancy and detection covariate, and $v_{itj}$ (random covariate) in the detection model (partial overlap of covariates).
+|-------- 8-study3-sc2-... .R: Scripts to simulations with our Poisson sampling design ($\phi$ as in study 1-sc0) and latitude $L_i$ as occupancy and detection covariate, and $v_{itj}$ (random covariate) in the detection model (partial overlap of covariates).
 Design including the effect of phenology + observer preferences + observation spot on occupancy data;\
-|-------- 9-study2-sc1*: Scripts to simulations with our Poisson sampling design ($\phi$ as in study 1-study1-sc0) and latitude $L_i$ as occupancy covariate.
-Here the data was analyzed using the random walk model by Outhwaite et al. (2018) - https://doi.org/10.1016/j.ecolind.2018.05.010;\
+|-------- 9-study2-sc1-... .R: Scripts to simulations with our Poisson sampling design ($\phi$ as in study 1-sc0) and latitude $L_i$ as occupancy covariate.
+Here the data was analyzed using the random walk model by Outhwaite et al. (2018) - https://doi.org/10.1016/j.ecolind.2018.05.010; \
 |-------- 10-study-simulation-comparison-Identifiability: Script used to interpret simulations' output.
 Produce figures in the main text and SI;\
 |--- *Empirical analyses*\
-|-------- 11-study-*.R: scripts used to organize butterfly data, extract covariates, and create the occupancy dataset available in the folder "Processed_data";\
+|-------- 11-study-... .R: scripts used to organize butterfly data, extract covariates, and create the occupancy dataset available in the folder "Processed_data";\
 |-------- 11-study-empirical-plot-occupancy-data.R: script used to plot butterfly data (Fig. 1);\
-|-------- 12-study-empirical-buffer-DataAnalysis-*.R: script used to analyze data at Bordeaux + 10 km buffer scale.
+|-------- 12-study-empirical-buffer-DataAnalysis-... .R: script used to analyze data at Bordeaux + 10 km buffer scale.
 One script per species;\
-|-------- 13-study-empirical-buffer-Predictions-Maps-*.R: script used to make predictions and map.
+|-------- 13-study-empirical-buffer-Predictions-Maps-... .R: script used to make predictions and map.
 One script per species;\
-|-------- 14-study-empirical-buffer-Tables-PPO-*.R: script used to calculate Prior-Posterior overlap (Tables in Supporting Information).
+|-------- 14-study-empirical-buffer-Tables-PPO-... .R: script used to calculate Prior-Posterior overlap (Tables in Supporting Information).
 One script per species;\
-|-------- 15-study-empirical-buffer-DataAnalysis-*.R: script used to analyze data at Nouvelle Aquitaine scale.
+|-------- 15-study-empirical-buffer-DataAnalysis-... .R: script used to analyze data at Nouvelle Aquitaine scale.
 One script per species;\
-|-------- 16-study-empirical-buffer-Predictions-Maps-*.R: script used to make predictions and map at Nouvelle Aquitaine scale.
+|-------- 16-study-empirical-buffer-Predictions-Maps-... .R: script used to make predictions and map at Nouvelle Aquitaine scale.
 One script per species;\
-|-------- 17-study-empirical-buffer-Tables-PPO-*.R: script used to calculate Prior-Posterior overlap (Tables in Supporting Information) at Nouvelle Aquitaine scale.
+|-------- 17-study-empirical-buffer-Tables-PPO--... .R: script used to calculate Prior-Posterior overlap (Tables in Supporting Information) at Nouvelle Aquitaine scale.
 One script per species;\
+|-------- 18-study-empirical-buffer-DataAnalysis-remaining-spp-stPGocc.R: script used to analyze data of the four remaining species - Bordeaux + 10 km buffer scale;\
+|-------- 19-study-empirical-buffer-Predictions-Maps-remaining-species.R: script used to make predictions and map distribution of the remaining species - Bordeaux + 10 km buffer scale;\
+|-------- 20-study-empirical-buffer-Tables-PPO-remaining-species.R: script used to calculate Prior-Posterior overlap (Tables in Supporting Information F) - Bordeaux + 10 km buffer scale;\

 |- *model_output*: results of the analyses of simulated and empirical data sets - these folders will be created while running scripts\
-    |--------------- *empirical*: results of empirical data analysis using spOccupancy\
+    |--------------- *empirical*: results of empirical data analysis using spOccupancy;\
-    |--------------- *output_simulations*: rerun D&S simulations based on butterfly data\
+    |--------------- *output_simulations*: rerun D&S simulations based on butterfly data:\
                       |------------------- *"Xp_itj.rda"*: observation covariate $v_{itj}$ (generated once) \
                       |------------------- *"sim-settings.rda"*: simulation constants and MCMC settings\
                       |------------------- *"sampling_design_Poisson"*: sampling design used in study 2, scenarios 0 to 3 \